ShannaSmith/Tic-Tac-Toe/README.md

 TicTacToe

-A simple TicTacToe game in React
+TicTacToe game created with React

 ## Installation:
 `git clone` repository and run 'create-react app server' in your terminal.
 This file requires node.js to operate.